 How this attracts Lightspeed merchants specifically

-Lightspeed is dominant in specialty retail because of catalog depth, hardware, and integrations.
-Operators on Lightspeed picked it for reasons that haven't gone away.
-The compliance gap is real, but it isn't a reason to migrate — it's a reason to add a layer.
+Lightspeed is common in specialty retail because of catalog depth, hardware, and integrations.
+Operators on Lightspeed picked it for reasons that have not gone away.
+The compliance gap is real, but it is not automatically a reason to migrate.
+It can be a reason to add a layer.

-LineNow's pitch to a Lightspeed-running regulated retailer is exactly this: keep your POS, add the compliance procurement layer, drop the spreadsheet stitch.
-No migration, no retrain on registers, no risk to a working storefront.
-The Regulated Items add-on is $50/mo on top of LineNow's base — auto-enabled when you mark an item regulated, auto-canceled when you don't have any anymore.
-You pay for it the months you need it.
+LineNow's pitch to a Lightspeed-running regulated retailer is this: keep your POS, add the compliance procurement layer, and move the spreadsheet stitch into the purchase and receiving workflow.
+The Regulated Items add-on is $50/mo on top of LineNow's base — enabled when you mark an item regulated and removable when no regulated items remain.

 A 60-second decision diagnostic for Lightspeed operators